 The “best episode” of breastfeeding describes the mothers’ and babies’ postures (BN) and compares the mean number of PNRs when in those postures.
 Specifically, they found that during the “best” episode,

 - 21 mothers were upright (in non-BN postures),

 - 2 were in partial BN postures (one lying flat, one side-lying)

 - 17 were in a full BN semi-reclined posture.

-During this “best” episode, the mean number of PNRs is 11.6 when the mother was in a non-biological nurturing posture, compared to 15.9 when in full BN postures.
+During this “best” episode, the mean number of PNRs was 11.6 when the mother was in a non-BN posture, compared to 15.9 when they were in full BN postures.
 “A significantly greater number of PNRs were observed, aiding latch and sustaining feeding when mothers were in full BN postures (p ≤0.0005).
 When problems occurred and mothers changed to a full BN postures, gulping and gagging was reduced, and “the baby often became the active agent controlling the feed, aided by the different types of PNRs.”

 Summing up the study

-This is apparently the first study describing maternal posture having a significant impact on the process of successful latching and suckling.
+This is apparently the first study to describe maternal posture having a significant impact on the process of successful latching and suckling.
 Although previous studies addressed the role of rooting, suckling and swallowing, this study looked at 17 other PNRs as related to feeding.

 However, the authors warn that this study provides only observations; it was not designed to examine relationships, significance, or effect.
 (In other words, this is a non-experimental study.)

 Although not an experimental study, there are clinical implications in terms of how we can stop “teaching” mothers and newborns to breastfeed, and rather, simply encourage mothers to recline in a BN posture, which best allows newborns to use primitive reflexes.